Save the Date: FBRF Fundraiser Kickoff

 Marketing to attract visitors to the southern gateway of Sheboygan County including the State Park, Sanderling Nature Center, etc.

 Again, residents are not living here to draw tourism to the area, exactly the opposite.
 Kohler-Andrae State Park is already one of the most highly used parks in the state.
 This point just simply makes us feel like they think we are stupid.
-The two gas stations and two restaurants may get more business.
+The few gas stations and restaurants may get more business.
 How does this benefit the Town of Wilson?
+What will they take next... in order to build hotels, subdivisions and retail???

 Please support our efforts to stay on top of new developments and get the word out by giving $10.
 It makes a difference!
 Click to donate.